kmcconeghy/R-Methods/docs/01-MungeDays.md

 ## Incidence Density

 The next goal is to report not the number of events per total population in a given time interval, but rather the number of events per person time.
-This is sometimes called [incidence density](https://en.wikipedia.org/wiki/Incidence_(epidemiology)), for example reported as "x events per 100-person years".
-Conceptually you are saying you would on average expect x events in 1 person followed for 100 years, or x events in 100 person followed for one year.
+This is sometimes called [incidence density](https://en.wikipedia.org/wiki/Incidence_(epidemiology)), often reported as "x events per 100-person years".
+Conceptually you are saying you would on average expect x events in 1 person followed for 100 years, or x events in 100 persons followed for one year.
 This can be very useful when there is differing time accrued by the unit of observation (person, admission etc.).
 However, the relevance and interpretability of this measure is very specific to the thing being studied, i.e. it may not be a reasonable assumption that the event rate is constant over 100 years!

 The key new measure here is person-time, heres how to compute it: